aurarius1/FidoDbus-MasterProjekt/README.md

 sudo -u fido path/to/executable
 ```

 The install and setup script should have cloned all the other dependencies into a path inside this repository.
-If you make changed to the libwebauthn-bridge, you need to copy that to the /usr/lib path (see installation script for full path) or adapt the Makefile to link your new version to the server executable.
+If you make changes to the libwebauthn-bridge, you need to copy that to the /usr/lib path (see installation script for full path) or adapt the Makefile to link your new version to the server executable.

 # Uninstall
 The uninstall script basically removes all the installed files, stops the systemd service and removes the fido user, restoring your system to a point before running the install script.
 After that you can delete all the dependencies manually installed and remove this repository.